THE INTERNATIONAL BIODYNAMIC FEDERATION

 In the UK, the Biodynamic Association (“BDA”) are the only body that can certify biodynamic products.
-One of 6 currently active that can certify organic, approved by the British Government Department DEFRA They’re ensuring that everything meets European Laws [Regulation No 834/2007 & No 889/2008 ] about organic produce that there is documentary evidence, independently audited, to prove it.
-When we had to choose a certifier for our Bruichladdich unpeated organic whisky, first released in 2009, it was Biodynamic Association Organic Production Standards that we opted for, with the idea of going further one day – of making fully Biodynamic whisky.
+One of six currently active that can certify organic, approved by the British Government Department DEFRA.
+They’re ensuring that everything meets European Laws [Regulation No 834/2007 & No 889/2008] about organic produce and that there is documentary evidence, independently audited, to prove it.
+When we had to choose a certifier for our Bruichladdich unpeated organic whisky, first released in 2009, it was Biodynamic Association Organic Production Standards that we opted for, with the idea of going further one day – of making fully biodynamic whisky.

-At that time, under the leadership of Mark Reynier, now at Waterford, we couldn’t find a farm growing malting barley biodynamically in Scotland.
-And it was actually Demeter UK who found us a partner in Richard Gantlett and encouraged him to go through with the certification process – with the promise we would be his buyer if he did! (full story here ) Lawrence, our Head of Quality and Compliance, tells me we are currently in the process of being certified for biodynamic, with the intention, when we reach that point, of releasing some of the whisky stocks we have in the warehouses made from Richard’s barley.
+At that time, under the leadership of Mark Reynier, now at Waterford Whisky, we couldn’t find a farm growing malting barley biodynamically in Scotland.
+And it was actually Demeter UK who found us a partner in Richard Gantlett of Yatesbury House Farm, and encouraged him to go through with the certification process – with the promise we would be his buyer if he did!
+Ten years later, we were able to release the first whisky in the world to be adorned with the Demeter logo - The Biodynamic Project - using stocks we had maturing in the warehouses, made from Richard’s barley.

 Apart from the barley, the yeast we use isn’t organic but is considered to have a minimal presence in the final whisky (just some of its finer flavour compounds make it through the distillation), so it passes inspection.
-The water for production is verified by routine testing and screened for any non-natural residues; the spring water for bottling.
+The water for production is verified by routine testing and screened for any non-natural residues, as is the spring water for bottling.

-I didn’t know that it isn’t just the raw ingredients that have to be checked by such certification bodies, but also the processes.
-There’s an annual visit that Lawrence and Assistant Distillery Manager Gordon MacDougall handle.
-Someone from the Association checks that everything in our systems and records and labelling meets with their satisfaction.
+It isn’t just the raw ingredients that have to be checked by such certification bodies but also the processes.
+There’s an annual visit that our Quality and Compliance Manager, Lawrence Vellam, and Assistant Distillery Manager, Gordon MacDougall, manage.
+Someone from the Association checks that everything in our systems and records and labelling meets with the requirements to retain certification.
 The maltings also have to be independently certified; Bairds currently supply organic malted barley to us and only one other distillery.

 For us, because we also make non-organic products with the same equipment, we have to be additionally scrupulous that there’s no cross-contamination.
 As Lawrence says, “It has to be organic right through, every link of the chain.
 That then allows us to certify the finished product.”

 In practice, what that means is eliminating any non-organic residues.
 Our mill is hoovered inside.
+Any grain handling areas that we can’t directly access, we flush through with organic barley.
 Our wooden washbacks, the fermentation vessels, are individually steam cleaned every week as standard.
-Anywhere that we can’t directly access, we flush through with organic barley.
 Our feints, which are reserved alcohols from previous distillations, are kept separate for all the different spirit types that we make.
 When feints are changed, the feints receiver tank is hot washed.
 To make doubly sure, in the production period before switching to organic, the last milling will finish with an amount of organic malt to “flush through” the milling equipment.
 This means there’ll be a bit of organic in the previous batch of spirit, which won’t ever be called ‘organic’.

-To date, all the organic whisky we have released has been all-Bourbon maturation.
+To date, the organic whisky we have released has been all-Bourbon maturation.
 The reason for this is that we’ve been trying to understand the flavours coming from the barley that has been grown in this way, compared to barley grown in other ways, or other organic farms, without any distraction caused by the influence of casks.
-Alongside bere barley and Islay barley, it’s been part of our Barley Exploration Series.
+Alongside Bere Barley and Islay Barley, it’s been part of our Barley Exploration Series.

 To avoid the mixture of organic and non-organic whisky, we have a rule that organic spirit can go into “first fill” casks only (including virgin oak) or into second or third fill casks only if they’ve previously been used to mature our organic spirit.
-But we hold stocks of organic spirit in all sorts of other wood – sherry, wines – we often make use of such stocks in Classic Laddie Vattings – it’s not classified as organic so it’s our prerogative to use whatever Adam feels is right! [ Find out more about classic laddie recipes here ]
+But we hold stocks of organic spirit in all sorts of other wood – sherry, wines – we often make use of such stocks in The Classic Laddie Vattings – it’s not classified as organic so it’s our prerogative to use whatever Adam feels is right!
+Find out more about Classic Laddie recipes.

 An exciting recent development has been to take forward the conversation with our certifiers about different cask types.
 “Casks are not counted as an ingredient, but as a processing aid,” Lawrence explains, “as they are not adding volume, they are changing the character.
 Mostly what is in a cask is alcohol and water; flavour compounds make up less than 1%.
 Phenols, for example, they’re measured in parts per million, they’re a fraction of a percent.”

-So is all this red tape worth it?
-“Organic farmers play a dual societal role; they are meeting a consumer demand for organic products, whilst delivering public goods by contributing to the protection of the natural environment and the creation of a sustainable rural economy.”
-(BDA organic standards ) In the food business, considerations of sustainability, climate change, soils, transparency are well advanced.
+So is it all worth it?
+“Organic farmers play a dual societal role; they are meeting a consumer demand for organic products, whilst delivering public goods by contributing to the protection of the natural environment and the creation of a sustainable rural economy” - BDA organic standards.
+In the food business, considerations of sustainability, climate change, soils, and transparency are well advanced.
 Why not also in drinks?